Betty (slave): Life at Mount Vernon

+Greenhouse (built 1784-87, burned 1835, recreated 1951) at Mount Vernon.
+The one-story buildings attached to either side of the Greenhouse are re-creations of the barracks-style Mansion House slave quarters, built by Washington in 1793.

+Recreated interior of the 1793 Mansion House slave quarters.

 At Mount Vernon, Betty was part of the 6% mixed race (of mixed European and African descent) population at the plantation.
 Betty spent her entire day working primarily as a seamstress and spinner, but she also cooked and cleaned.
 Since Betty worked at the Mansion House, the domestic part of the estate, she was likely to be seen by visitors and so she was clothed better than her enslaved field working counterparts.
 Betty wore simple, ankle-length dresses that were made out of cheaper material, like linen or wool.
 Betty also had an apron, cap, stockings, and shoes.

-As a seamstress, like at the White House plantation, Betty was tasked with making clothes for her owners as well as for other slaves.
-She would make clothing for enslaved individuals, mostly out of linen and wool, according to the clothing ration Washington allocated for his enslaved people.
-Each week, Betty had to make a certain percentage of clothes or she would have been punished.
+Betty was tasked with making clothes for her owners as well as for other slaves.
+Each week, Betty had to make a certain percentage of clothes, according to the clothing ration Washington set for his enslaved people.
+If she failed to meet this ration, she would have been punished.